xiaoyunyang/xiaoyunyang.github.io/content/post/programming/ui-state-modeling-using-finite-state-machine.md

 {{< image classes="fancybox fig-90 clear" src="/post/images/fsm/location-search-fsm.png"
 thumbnail="/post/images/fsm/location-search-fsm.png" title="LocationSearch as a finite state machine">}}

 The PENDING state is the initial state when the `<LocationSearch>` first mounts.
 As the component can mount with a preloaded location, there's an arrow going directly from PENDING to the SUCCESS state.
-We can also reach the SUCCESS state by providing a country+query to the server or a gps location to the server.
+We can also reach the SUCCESS state by providing a country+query to the server or a GPS coordinate to the server.

 The ERROR_NOT_ZIP_CODE state is reached via client-side input validation and does not depend on the result of the server request.
 On the other hand, all the other error states would be reached only after making a request to the server.

 ## Summary

-In this article, we learned what a FSM is and how to model a complex component as a system of loosely coupled sub-systems coordinated via the UI State.
+In this article, we learned what an FSM is and how to model a complex component as a system of loosely coupled sub-systems coordinated via the UI State.

 We've seen some examples of how this is done using React primitives like `useState` and `useEffect`.
 There is a library called [xState](https://xstate.js.org/docs/about/concepts.html) which provides a more opinionated framework for creating, interpreting, and executing finite state machines and statecharts.